telereso/kmp-core/website/core/Http.md

 ### User Agent

-To make sure all your network requests have a user agent (even mobile)
+The `UserAgent` helper ensures that all your network requests have a user agent, including those made from mobile devices.

 ```kotlin
 val platform = AndroidPlatform()